 Ancient Kyoto, Japan

 This former Imperial capital of Japan was built in 794 AD, and featured multiple examples of traditional Japanese architecture.
 Cycling is surely the most enjoyable way to visit Kyoto, with wide roads and fun alleyways along canals in addition to considerate drivers.
-Visit a few famous temples in the city, as well as the Bamboo Forest on a Japanese Heritage Cycle.
+Visit a few famous temples in the city, as well as the Bamboo Forest on our Stunning Shikoku tour.